juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-57.md

 {% include nav.html %}

 After four days going through the tunnels, we prepared for the fight of our lives.
 Literally.
-I prepared some poison and RIP made us a heroes’ feast!
+I prepared some poison and RIP made us a heroes' feast!

 We got:
 - Immune to poison